hdShang/arxiv-daily/docs/cs-AI/2025-06-06/papers/250605925v2-small-models-big-support-a-local-llm-framework-for-educator-centric-.md

 ---
 layout: default
-title: Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG
+title: "Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG"
 ---

 # Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG